ethereumjs/ethereumjs-monorepo/packages/vm/README.md

 For documentation on `VM` instantiation, exposed API and emitted `events` see generated [API docs](./docs/README.md).

-## StateManager
+## VmState

-Documentation on the `StateManager` can be found [here](./docs/classes/_state_statemanager_.defaultstatemanager.md).
-If you want to provide your own `StateManager` you can implement the dedicated [interface](./docs/interfaces/_state_interface_.statemanager.md) to ensure that your implementation conforms with the current API.

-Note: along the `EIP-2929` (Gas cost increases for state access opcodes) implementation released in `v5.2.0` a new `EIP2929StateManager` interface has been introduced inheriting from the base `StateManager` interface.
-The methods introduced there will be merged into the base state manager on the next breaking release.
+The VmState is the wrapper class that manages the context around the underlying state while executing the VM like `EIP-2929`(Gas cost increases for state access opcodes).
+A Custom implementation of the `StateManager` can be plugged in the VmState

 # BROWSER